Stock Number: 70750

 "Blue & Gold Spiderwort" Grassy golden leaves (shading to bright lime if planted in shade) on succulent stalks; deep pure blue flowers opening early each morning.

-Also called "Blushing Bride."
+Now mostly marked as "Blushing Bride."
 Charming short vine with white variegated central petiole and leaf which emerge pink and fade to white.
-Great hanging basket and great new variegated pot plant with best coloring during the cooler periods of the seasons; most likely will prove to be winter hardy in the deep south, and has ...
+Great variegated pot plant with best coloring during the cooler periods of the seasons; most likely will prove to be winter hardy in the deep south, and has so been marketed.
+Pr...

 Very slim leaves usually a foot tall; tiny fat "cattails."
 Mature late summer.
 Treat as an aquatic or bog plants.